-ORLANDO, Fla. – Universal Orlando quietly raised ticket prices and hardly anyone noticed.
+ORLANDO, Fla. — Universal Orlando has raised prices on some of its theme park tickets.

 - Ticket prices were recently raised at Universal Orlando

 - The price increases were applied to one-day and two-day tickets

 - Earlier this year, Universal raised prices on some of its annual passes

 - RELATED: Universal Orlando rolls out holiday ticket offer for Florida residents

 The price of a one-day, one park ticket to either Universal Studios Florida or Islands of Adventure now ranges between $119 and $179, depending on the date.
 That’s up from the previous rate of $109 to $159.

 Universal also raised the prices of park-to-park tickets and two-day tickets.
 A one-day, two-park ticket now costs between $174 to $234, depending on the date.
 A two-day ticket for admission to one park per day is now priced between $233 and $349.